pc2/HPCC_FPGA/README.md

 - [Googletest](https://github.com/google/googletest) for unit testing

 These dependencies will be downloaded automatically when configuring a benchmark for the first time.
+The exact version that are used can be found in the `CMakeLists.txt`located in the `extern` directory where all extern dependencies are defined.
 Besides that, some benchmarks might need additional dependencies.
 More information on that can be found in the README located in the subfolder for each benchmark.
 One key feature of all benchmarks of this suite is that they come with individual **configuration options**.